 Tests and Final Exam: The two tests will each last one full class period.
 The final will be cumulative and mandatory.
 If you must miss a test, it is imperative that you call before the test begins.
 Reasons for missing a test must be documentable.
 Each case will be handled on an individual basis.
 Tests that have been returned should be kept in your notebook with materials from the units tested.
-All undergraduate mathematics courses numbered 399 and below, except for UC sections, will have a two-hour final examination period on Monday, May 10, 2010 between 8:00 a.m. and 2:30 p.m.
-DO NOT MAKE PLANS TO LEAVE CAMPUS BEFORE 2:30 P.M.
-ON MAY 10, 2010.
-The specific time for MAT 112 will be announced during the semester.
+The final exam for this course will be on Monday, December 10, 2012 from 5:15 to 7:15 p.m.
+DO NOT MAKE PLANS TO LEAVE CAMPUS BEFORE 7:15 P.M.
+ON December 10, 2012.